SharkSnack/shiren-2/content/system/gameplay-basics.md

 - Droplet or Flood traps.

 So, there's no need to unequip bracelets when you're fighting Bow Boy or Boy Cart.<br/>
-They also don't need to be unequipped when being hit by Archdragon or Porkton special attacks.<br/>
+They also don't need to be unequipped when being hit by Archdragon or Porkon special attacks.<br/>
 If your bracelets are already cracked, they don't need to be unequipped when fighting Cranky Tank.

 ### Fire Pillars